Point Pleasant River Museum is looking forward to 2020

 However, better days are in store after the New Year.
 The new Point Pleasant River Museum is going to be located just down the street from the old one and is expected to open in late summer 2020.
 Fowler said he expects it to be bigger and better than ever, so much so they are going to knock down two buildings to build it.

 Fowler said the price tag for the land and demolition will cost the River Museum Foundation about $300,00, but the city will be responsible for building the new museum with the insurance money it received from the fire.
-Fowler said the new site will take up four lots and have about 165 foot store front.
-He doesn’t expect the building to take up all the space so he thinks the new museum will have parking lot and an outdoor area for recreation and activities.
+Fowler said the new site will take up four lots and have about a 165-foot storefront.
+He doesn’t expect the building to take up all the space so he thinks the new museum will have a parking lot and an outdoor area for recreation and activities.
 However, Fowler said he is pushing for the new facility to have features that resemble a tugboat.

 ”And I can just picture that being there when someone comes to Point Pleasant. . . if we build that they(visitors) will come to have their picture taken with the tugboat right in the middle of Mains Street,” said Fowler with a smile on his face.